Vesa Ranta

 Vesa Ranta (born 20 July 1973) is a Finnish drummer.
 He was one of the original members of the metal bands Sentenced and The Man-Eating Tree.
 He is also a fine art photographer and was owner of the Nuclear Nightclub live music club and bar in downtown Oulu.
+In 2024, he joined Cemetery Skyline and he produced a single called Violent Storm.